All Products

 The number of data rows read.

 This is not an exact value.
-If a Bitmap index is used, it differs from the actual number of scanned rows.
+If a bitmap index is used, this value might differ from the actual number of scanned rows.

-The average value of read_rows for all queries with the same primary key in an aggregation period.
+The average value of read_rows for all queries with the same primary aggregation key within the aggregation period.

 read_bytes